 Standard age brackets (indicative)

 The table below shows the commonly quoted minimum drawdown percentages used for account-based pensions.
-Your age for the year is usually your age on 1 July at the start of the financial year, or on the day the pension starts if you commence mid-year (with pro-rating in the first year).
+For an ongoing pension, your age on 1 July determines the percentage for that whole financial year.
+In the first year a pension starts, your age on the commencement date is used instead, and the dollar minimum is usually pro-rated for the part of the year the pension is in place.
 Funds publish the exact dollar minimum based on your reported balance.

 From time to time, the government has temporarily reduced these percentages (for example, during COVID-19).
 Always use the percentage that applies for the current financial year.
 The ATO and your fund’s website list the official rates.